Rosacea Treatment

 -

-Rosacea is an inflammatory skin condition that affects around 2-10% of the population.
+Rosacea is an inflammatory skin condition that affects around 2 to 10% of the population.
 This condition normally lasts throughout a person’s life and the severity of symptoms vary over time.

 There are four different types of rosacea, each with slightly different symptoms to the other.
 It’s quite common for one person to have two or more types of rosacea at any one time.

-The table below summarises the different types of rosacea and some common symptoms associated with them:
+The different types of rosacea and some common symptoms associated with them are listed below.

 Erythematotelangiectatic rosacea (ETR)

-- Spider veins (larger veins that appear close to the suface of the skin, giving the impression of a spider web).
+- Spider veins (larger veins that appear close to the surface of the skin, giving the impression of a spider web)

 Papulopustular (acne) rosacea